 On Windows 10, it’ll come the time when you may need to edit the “hosts” file to manually override the DNS settings for a particular domain or computer in the network.
 The hosts file has been around for a long time, and it can come in handy in many scenarios.

 For example, if you’re moving a website to a new host provider, and you need to move the files to the new server before switching the domain to the new Internet Protocol (IP) address.
 You want to block certain websites from being accessed using your computer.
 Or when you don’t have a local Domain Name System (DNS) server configured in the network, and you need to map an IP address to a computer name so you can contact the device using its name.

-Whatever the reason it might be, it’s very simple to edit the hosts file on Windows 10 using the Notepad.
+Whatever the reason it might be, it’s very simple to edit the hosts file on Windows 10 using the Notepad app.

 In this guide, you’ll learn the steps to modify the hosts files on Windows 10 to map host names to IP addresses.

 Edit ‘hosts’ file using Notepad

-Search for Notepad, right-click the result, and select Run as administrator.
+Search for Notepad, right-click the result, and select the Run as administrator option.

 Browse the following path: